 Instant salvation is something many have been wrongly taught about including the Jehovah's Witnesses.
-Among the various errors they spread about salvation, their denial of an instant and present-tense salvation for the believer in Christ is easily refuted.
+Among the various errors the Jehovah's Witnesses spread about salvation, their denial of an instant and present-tense salvation for the believer in Christ is easily refuted.
 What confuses this issue are the other tenses in salvation too.
 Let's look at the evidence.

 When Paul was writing the epistles, his own salvation was past tense while he also possessed it in the present tense and likewise referred to the future tense, that is, assuming he would continue to faithfully following the Lord Jesus to the very end.
-He would have to:
+Like all Christians, he too would have to:

 ● Endure to the end to be saved (Mt.
 10:22),